Concordium/concordium.github.io/source/testnet/guides/get-started.rst

 An identity provider is an external entity who will verify who you are, before returning an identity object to be used on the chain.
 For now you can choose between:

-* *Notabene Development* which will give you a test identity without formal verification.
+* *Notabene Development* which will give you a test identity without real life identity verification.
-* *Notabene* via which you will be formally verified.
+* *Notabene* via which your real life identity will be verified.

 .. image:: images/concordium-id/int8.png
       :width: 32%